Whitin Machine Works: Origins

-In 1809, Paul Whitin and his father-in-law James Fletcher and others from Northbridge and Leicester, established the Northbridge Cotton Manufacturing Company.
-This wood-framed spinning mill, two and one-half stories high had 200 spindles and was only the third cotton mill in the Blackstone Valley at the time.
+In 1809, Paul Whitin, his father-in-law James Fletcher, and others from Northbridge and Leicester established the Northbridge Cotton Manufacturing Company.
+It was the third cotton mill in the Blackstone Valley at the time.

-In 1815, Paul Whitin became a partner with Fletcher, and his two brothers-in-law, Samuel and Ezra Fletcher, under the firm name of Whitin and Fletcher.
-Then they built a second mill with 300 spindles on the opposite side of the Mumford River.
-Paul Whitin then bought out the Fletcher shares in 1826 and formed a new partnership with his two sons, Paul Jr. and John Crane Whitin.
-The new company was called Paul Whitin and Sons.
-Also in 1826, a new brick mill was constructed, having 2000 spindles, which still stands today at Whitinsville, having been recently restored.
+In 1815, under the firm name of 'Whitin & Fletcher', Paul Whitin became a partner with Fletcher and his two brothers-in-law, Samuel and Ezra Fletcher.
+A second mill with 300 spindles was built on the opposing bank of the Mumford River.
+Following the purchase of the Fletcher interests in 1826, Paul Whitin established a new company with Paul Jr. and John Crane Whitin, named Paul Whitin and Sons.
+That year, a new brick mill was constructed with 2,000 spindles.
+The structure still stands in Whitinsville.

-The 1826 brick mill is perhaps the oldest surviving, unaltered textile mill remaining in Massachusetts.
-Colonel Fletcher's 1772 Blacksmith Forge is also still standing, next to the Brick Mill, on the west bank of the Mumford River.

-Later on, Paul Whitin's two other younger sons, Charles P. and James F. later also entered into the family-run business.

-Whitin died in 1831.
-Years later, with the cotton business on a solid basis and escalating.
-In 1845, Betsey Whitin and her sons built a new, stone textile factory, largely of granite known as the Whitinsville Cotton Mill, which gave the family business 7,500 more spindles.
-The Whitinsville Cotton Mill would later be used as a testing facility for new equipment developed by the Whitin Machine Works, across the street.
-This is now called the restored Cotton Mill Apartments, in Whitinsville.
+Following Paul Whitin's death in 1831, the cotton business continued to expand.
+In 1845, Betsey Whitin and her sons built a new stone textile factory, largely of granite, known as the Whitinsville Cotton Mill, which added 7,500 spindles to the family business.
+The Whitinsville Cotton Mill would later be used as a testing facility for new equipment developed by the Whitin Machine Works across the street.